-COMMERCIAL: VFD Booster Pump
+COMMERCIAL: VFD Booster Pump Return to TOC

 The purpose of this measure is to reduce energy consumption through more efficient domestic water booster systems by installing a VFD with or without also reducing pump HP.
 Pump improvements can be done to optimize the design and control of water pumping systems.